Event: Women's Snowboard Cross, Mixed Team Snowboard Cross

 Highlights: Triple Olympian, 2021 Snowboard Cross Mixed Teams World Champion

-After first hitting the slopes at age 3, Brockhoff took up snowboarding at the age of 10.
-Just three weeks after first trying the sport, Belle won her first interschool nationals title.
-Eleven years later, the then 21-year-old made her Olympic debut at the Sochi 2014 Games.
+After first hitting the slopes at the age of three, Belle Brockhoff took up snowboarding at the age of 10.
+Just three weeks after first trying the sport, Belle won her first interschool national title.

-The Victorian Snowboard Cross specialist looked certain to advance to the medal round before making contact with Canada's Dominique Maltais and crashing out of her semi-final.
-Brockhoff was comfortably in the top three places after making a strong start, but described the incident with Maltais as "just part of racing."
-Brockhoff became the highest ranked boardercross Australian athlete in Sochi after she finished second in the consolation final, giving her eighth place overall.
+The Victorian snowboard cross specialist looked certain to advance to the medal round before making contact with Canada's Dominique Maltais and crashing out of her semi-final.
+Belle was comfortably in the top three places after making a strong start, but described the incident with Maltais as "just part of racing."